tappasarn/ci-hands-on-workshop/README.md

 It covers the problems that developers used to face when they worked on the project without continuous integration system.

-Also, it touches the topic of unit testing before introduce you to CircleCI and TravisCI which are the continuous services.
-At the end we will talk about how to keep our master branch safe and added a bit of knowledge on coding quality by using SonarCloud.
+Also, it touches the topic of unit testing before introduce you to CircleCI and TravisCI which are services for continuous integration.
+At the end, we will talk about how to keep our master branch safe and added a bit of knowledge on coding quality using SonarCloud.

 ## Technology Stack
 * Java with Gradle